unchartedelixir/livechart/uncharted_phoenix/README.md

     }
   end
 ```

 ### Base Chart Colors
-Base chart configuration allows you to define a set solid colors and gradients for any chart you will use within the applciation.
+Base chart configuration allows you to define set solid colors and gradients for any chart you will use within the application.

 #### Set a Base Color
 ```